zigaio/eslint-config-obey-ziga/README.md

 It is a hot topic in the dev world whether to treat warnings as errors or just something that can be safely ignored.

-I am on the side of "treat warnings as errors".
-That is a personal preference.
-I want a clean output console when I run my linter.
+This package on the side of "treat warnings as errors".
+Only `warning-comments` (e.g. `// TODO`, `// FIX`) will yield warnings.
+Everything else will yield errors.

 ## Roadmap